November 2019 Favorites

-- Beowulf – Adapting the Oldest Story in English Literature – Video essay by Like Stories of Old about the oldest work of literature in the English language.
+- Beowulf – Adapting the Oldest Story in English Literature – A video essay by Like Stories of Old about the oldest work of literature in the English language.

 - My Minimalist Workspace – Tour through the new studio of Matt D’Avella.

-- Plato Describes Atlantis // First Mention of the Island // 360 BC ‘Critias’ – I discovered the YouTube channel Voices of the Past, created by two brothers, one with a master in History, the other a professional translator.
+- Plato Describes Atlantis, 360 BC, ‘Critias’ – I discovered the YouTube channel Voices of the Past, created by two brothers, one with a master in History, the other a professional translator.
 They translate and read old texts.

-- 10 Rules for A Perfect Ninja // The Bansenshūkai 萬川集海 (Book of Ninja) 1676 // Japan Primary Source – Another fantastic historic reading by Voices of the Past, this time from the Ninja manual Bansenshūkai.
+- 10 Rules for A Perfect Ninja, The Bansenshūkai 萬川集海, 1676 – Another fantastic historic reading by Voices of the Past, this time from the Ninja manual Bansenshūkai.

-- Urban architecture inspired by mountains, clouds and volcanoes – Fantastic TED talk by Ma Yansong an Chinese architect who creates stunning asymmetric buildings.
+- Urban architecture inspired by mountains, clouds, and volcanoes – Fantastic TED talk by Ma Yansong a Chinese architect who creates stunning asymmetric buildings.

 - Tarantino Dialogue — How Kill Bill Keeps Us Hooked – A video essay about how Quentin Tarantino uses dialog in his movies to keep the audience engaged over a long time.